acmsigsoft/EmpiricalStandards/Standards/DataScience.md

 - [ ] compares against baselines; i.e. reproduces and/or replicates  prior work related work (perhaps with some small improvements or even a “negative” report commenting that it was not possible to achieve reproduction or replication).
 - [ ] for studies not based on proprietary  data:  a replication package is made available that conforms to SIGSOFT standards for a functional artifact.
   - and if  data cannot be shared (e.g. an  industrial case study), it is desirable to create a sample dataset that can be shared to illustrate the use of the algorithms.
-- data sanity checks: some non-trivial portion of the data was selected and manually inspected.
+- [ ] data sanity checks: some non-trivial portion of the data was selected and manually inspected.
 </checklist>

 ### Extraordinary Attributes
 <checklist name="Extraordinary">

-- [ ] leverages temporal data via longitudinal (i.e. over large time) analyses when appropriate.
+- [ ] leverages temporal data via longitudinal (i.e. over large time) analyses when appropriate (see the **Longitudinal Studies Standard**)
 - [ ] triangulates with qualitative data analysis of selected samples of the data.
 - [ ] triangulates with other data sources, such as surveys or interviews.
 - [ ] reports findings to, or interacts with, authors of SE artifacts to double check with them.